 You might think of figs as a fall fruit, but the fruit actually has two distinct harvests -- one in the summer and one in the fall.
 The breba crop, which starts in June, is known for being less sweet.
 In addition to being a good source of fiber, figs are a natural source of prebiotics, a type of carbohydrate that support the good bacteria in our gut known as probiotics.

 Why I like it: This recipe is rich in fiber and potassium.
 Figs are a nutritious addition to a salad and arugula offers plenty of vitamins A and C, and the pine nuts have vitamin K.

 Next time you serve eggplant -- whether stuffed, stewed, grilled, or stir-fried -- make sure you leave the skin on: The peel is rich in an anthocyanin compound called nasunin.
 In studies, nasunin was found to improve cognitive function by protecting the lipid-containing membranes around nerve cells.
 Other antioxidant and phenolic compounds in the culinary fruit have also been shown to protect against free radical damage and improve blood flow to the heart.

 Why I like it: This yogurt sauce, otherwise known as tzatziki, is a delicious complement to grilled eggplant and is lower in fat than most store-bought dips.

-Use up some of that great produce in a fresh juice with beet, apple and mint!
-Recipe in the video below.
+Watch how to use some great produce in a fresh juice with beet, apple and mint: